ardoq/ardoq-maven-import/README.md

 Relations:
-* Dependency (includes run time and comile time dependencies)
+* Dependency (includes run time and compile time dependencies)
 * Test scope dependency
 * Parent (only applies to Project)
 * Module (only applies to Project)